LAW OF THREE (61)

 the articulation of thought.
 We need to actively be able to think

 our thoughts, instead of our thoughts thinking us.
-This change
+We need to ask ourselves: Am I in

 control of my thinking?